Green Artist

 It can be tempting to want to buy a large set of colors, but realistically, you probably aren’t going to use them all.
 I have bought so many colors and I honestly only use a handful.

-If you start with a small palette and make the colors you don’t have, you not only save money, but you can start to understand what colors you use most.
+If you start with a small palette and make the colors you don’t have, you not only save money, but you can learn what colors you use most.

 Budget Shop

 If you really want to buy an expensive brand of paint, make sure to shop around to get the best prices.
-I like to buy a lot of my art supplies from Blick as they have excellent prices.
+I like to buy art supplies from Blick as they have excellent prices.

 But if you are just starting out as an artist, please don’t think you need the most expensive art supplies!
 Student-grade supplies can be just as nice.